 Related Post: **Why Are English Bulldog Puppies So Expensive?**

 Please understand, I’m not blaming anyone for looking for a deal and shopping around.
 I applause you for looking for the best price, but please be careful about who and what you are supporting.
 You don’t want to be a contributor to the harm of this breed.
 The Bulldog and animals of all kinds need our help in the fight against abuse.

 Your Best Chance For a Cheap Bulldog

 Don’t forget to check the following Rescue Centers for Bulldogs: Ohio Rescue Centers For Bulldogs, Illinois Bulldog Rescue, Indiana Bulldog Rescue!
-These Non-Profit Rescue Centers can’t give their Bulldogs out for free because of the cost incurred for rehabilitation, but most times the price is lower than $500.
+Search online and on Facebook for a Bulldog rescue nearest you.
+These Non-Profit Rescue Centers can’t give their Bulldogs out for free because of the cost incurred for rehabilitation, but most times the price is $500 or lower.
 Please consider adopting a needy Bulldog from a Rescue Center near you.
 I hope this post was informative in explaining a little more about the complex English Bulldog breed.
 Please don’t cheat yourself and your family by settling for second best.
 In doing so you will not only hurt yourself, but on a much larger scale you will encourage the harm of these beautiful creatures we know as the English Bulldog.
 For more information about this awesome breed follow this link. http://www.akc.org/breeds/bulldog/index.cfm

 English Bulldog Rescue Success Story